kirilldd2/go-no-fun/README.md

 *Designed with simplicity in mind.
 In this project I will try to implement simple and useful API.
 Signatures like __DoX2 -> DoX9__ is a big no-no*.

+**‼ Disclaimer:** In some cases this kind of approach + generics gives big overhead, compared to the same thing written via for loop.
+So think twice before using this where performance is important.

 ------------------
 ## Checklist